-San Leandro had the third-highest number of emergency medical services transports for involuntary psychiatric holds (5150 holds) among cities in the county in the first quarter of 2015: a total of 535 holds, 126 or 31% of which were repeat holds.64 Another recent report found that San Leandro residents, who make up 6% of Alameda County's population, accounted for 12% of people with one or more psychiatric hospitalizations, and 8% of people with four or more psychiatric hospitalization, 17% were adolescents ages 13-17, 14% were transition-age youth ages 18-24, 31% were ages 25-39, 32% were ages 40-59, and 6% were seniors age 60 or older.65
+San Leandro had the third-highest number of emergency medical services transports for involuntary psychiatric holds (5150 holds) among cities in the county in the first quarter of 2015: a total of 535 holds, 126 or 31% of which were repeat holds.
+Another recent report found that San Leandro residents, who make up 6% of Alameda County's population, accounted for 12% of people with one or more psychiatric hospitalizations, and 8% of people with four or more psychiatric hospitalizations in the county in 2011-12.
+County-wide, among those who experienced one or more psychiatric hospitalization, 17% were adolescents ages 13-17, 14% were transition-age youth ages 18-24, 31% were ages 25-39, 32% were ages 40-59, and 6% were seniors age 60 or older.